Yggras/dnd-builder/.opencode/brain/Current-Development-State.md

 - Do not add user-facing homebrew/import workflows for v1.
 - Do not add custom/manual inventory items for v1; inventory items should reference canonical content.
 - Do not add a global top-level `Subclasses` compendium category unless product direction changes; subclass discovery is class-scoped.
+- Do not expand unselected class cards into dense rules-snapshot mini cards unless product direction changes again.
+- Do not add a sticky Class & Spells summary bar unless product direction changes again.
+- Do not introduce direct class replacement in the builder; class edits should remain remove-plus-add.
 - Do not assume `npm run web` validates native SQLite seeding/persistence.
 - Do not run generated content regeneration unless the task requires content pipeline changes.